deniskorobicyn/security-checker/docs/Architecture.md

 - use of https://osv.dev/list
 - direct usage of databases for vulnerailities
 - main feature of the project is dashboards and overview of all vulnerabilities
+- extract tool for osv access for poetry into cli

+#### dashboard ideas
+ - project overview of all vulnerabilities found
+ -